 Neutron stars are astrophysical objects that we can think of as very large nuclei.
+We can now use what we've learned about the liquid drop formula to calculate the minimum size of a neutron star!
 Because neutron stars are (almost entirely) made of neutrons, we can set Z = 0 and therefore A = N. Therefore the liquid drop formula becomes:

 Semi-Empircal Mass Formula for neutron only nuclei

-As N ≫ 1, the symmetry (aS) and parity (aP) terms become negligible.
+As N ≫ 1, (the number of neutrons is much greater than 1) the symmetry (aS) and parity (aP) terms become negligible.
 However, gravitational attraction will play a role.
 Neglecting the symmetry (aS) and parity (aP) terms and including a term for the gravity, the liquid drop formula becomes:

 Semi-Empircal Mass Formula for 'massive' nuclei